WorkshopScheduleCALL FOR PAPER PROPOSALS

 “The Long History of the U.S.-Mexico Borderlands,” (Article in progress)

-“Negotiating the Revolution: U.S. Investors, Mexican Caudillos, and Peasants in Revolutionary Nayarit.”
+“Negotiating the Revolution: U.S. Investors, Mexican Caudillos, and Gender in Revolutionary Nayarit.”
 (Article in progress)

 History 168 A